vitezfh/dotfiles/README.md

 - [ ] sepparate into branches for work, home, personal laptop
 - [ ] integrate into bootstrap script w/ ansible role/playbook
-- [ ] theming system sync for sway, kitty, waybar, etc.
+- [X] theming system sync for sway, kitty, waybar, etc.
 - [ ] ...

+## Important Notes

+ - Look at the .gitignore file for clues
+ - Some things are

 ## Screencaps
-The left is blown up because it's FHD on a x260 Thinkpad; the right is a secondary display.
+OUTDATED: The left is blown up because it's FHD on a x260 Thinkpad; the right is a secondary display.
 ![Screencap1](.screenshots/screenshot1.png)